revyos/docs/docs/index.en.md

 ## Issues

-If you encounter any issues during use, you can report them by creating an [issue](https://github.com/revyos/revyos/issues).
+If you encounter any issues during use, you can report them, see [Submitting issues](./issue.md).

 ## User Documentation